vara11/mbd-bidw/Session 05/README.md

 ## Session 5

 The topic of this session is **Data Modelling**.
-This repository includes the extra content discuss in class.
+This repository includes the content discussed in class.